ainoylaoutinen/javaRGPHeroes/README.md

 the hero, causing it to deal more damage and be able to survive longer.
 Certain heroes can equip certain item types.

 c) Custom exceptions.
-There are two custom exceptions you are required to write, as detailed in Appendix B.
+There are two custom exceptions you are required to write.

 d) Testing of the main functionality.